Scroll to content

 Create a new routine: Life is changing for all of us for a while.
 Routine gives children and young people an increased feeling of safety in the context of uncertainty, so think about how to develop a new routine, especially if they are not at school

-Limit exposure to media and talk more about what they have seen and heard: Like adults, children and young people may become more distressed if they see repeated coverage about the coronavirus (COVID-19) pandemic in the media.
+Limit exposure to media and talk more about what they have seen and heard: Like adults, children and young people may become more distressed by items reported in the media.
 A complete news blackout is also rarely helpful as they are likely to find out from other sources, such as online or through friends.
 Try to avoid turning the television off or closing web pages when children or young people come into the room.
 This can peak their interest to find out what is happening and their imagination can take over.
 Instead, consider limiting the amount of exposure you and your family have to media coverage

 Place2Be: Improving children’s mental health